 Beginning in the late 1980s, Jerald was an early experimenter in using desktop software to present 3-dimensional renderings and animation of his firm's architectural design projects.
 As an original alpha tester for 3DStudio in 1990, Jerald was able to leverage these skills to create a series of award-winning animation pieces for clients, film festivals, and television.
 Back in the early days of computer animation, an artist often did everything from storyboarding to modeling, texturing, lighting, animating, and rendering.

-Jerald's work was often featured on Autodesk showreels, written about in local news publications, and showed up in television commercials.
+Jerald's work was featured on Autodesk showreels, was written about in local news publications, and showed up in television commercials.
 Many pieces took top honors in international competitions such as Worldfest, the CADDIE Awards, and the Telly Awards.

 Back in the days of long-forgotten Compuserve, Jerald was designing web sites for businesses.
 Clients had their business cards, fax machines, and figured they needed websites next.
 It didn't take long to see the opportunities presented by the web to create a better way to communicate with a broader audience.